jayjohnson526/Cryptocurrencies/README.md

 ## Summary
-When reduced to three principal components, the cryptocurrency data clusters as follows:
+When reduced to three principal components and clustered using the K-Means model, the cryptocurrency data groups as follows:

 - Class 0: Low PC 1, Medium PC2, Low PC3
 - Class 1: Low PC 1, Low PC2, Low PC3